-What is lh surge?
+What is LH surge?

-During your menstrual cycle the lh surge comes naturally after the 14th day, but if you enter fertility treatment, either with donor sperm or your partners sperm, you will receive a trigger shot, that causes your body to produce the hormone needed to create the lh surge and therefore cause ovulation.
+During your menstrual cycle, the LH surge comes naturally after the 14th day, but if you enter fertility treatment, either with donor sperm or your partner's sperm, you will receive a trigger shot, that causes your body to produce the hormone needed to create the LH surge and therefore cause ovulation.